Key technology boss at U.S. Census Bureau switches roles

 Kalluri had expressed frustration in recent months over lingering security flags in some of the technology being built, two sources familiar with the matter told Reuters.

 Kalluri did not respond to requests for comment.

-Cook declined to comment on the reasons for Kalluri’s move.
+Cook described the move as “a decision by bureau leadership as we move from the design phase into testing and implementation.”

+“Atri is looking closely at the importance of cybersecurity and fraud security, and how to coordinate this across the organization,” Cook said.

 Aside from potentially exposing data, a hack or IT mishap could force more of the census to be done through in-person door-knocking, an inherently costlier and less accurate method.